 Since landlords view a low credit score as an issue because it may translate to late or missing rent payments, letting the individual know how you plan to stay on track may be beneficial.
-Write your own recommendation letter can be a great way to humanize your application and demonstrate that you can be a trustworthy tenant.
+Writing your own recommendation letter can be a great way to humanize your application and demonstrate that you can be a trustworthy tenant.

 You can indicate that you will have rent payments automatically deducted from your bank account each month and funneled into an account the landlord can access.
 Ensure you have support from your employer up front when suggesting this solution.

-Consider explaining the reason behind your lower credit score as landlords may be more sympathetic toward identity theft or medical debt than they would be for other types of debt, such as bankruptcy.
+Consider explaining the reason behind your lower credit score, as landlords may be more sympathetic toward identity theft or medical debt than they would be for other types of debt, such as bankruptcy.
 If your credit score was negatively impacted due to a situation that was out of your control, provide bank statements or other documents that support your story.

 If your credit is especially low and you don’t see yourself improving it in time, Apartment Guide suggested asking someone to co-sign for the apartment.
 Ensure he or she is either a close friend or family member who is willing to assume both legal and financial responsibility should you default on any payments throughout the duration of the lease.